Fire-ravaged California city turns to hockey for respite

 In an ice rink built by Peanuts cartoon creator Charles Schulz, hundreds of 7- and 8-year-olds gathered to play the annual Great Halloween Jamboree tournament, a daylong hockey tournament that brought the Santa Rosa community together after the devastation.

 The annual tournament routinely attracts dozens of the youngest hockey players throughout the area.
 Canceling the event this year was considered — and then quickly rejected.
-Organizers found ways to work through a weeklong power outage that melted the ice, lack of motel space and burned up gear for 19 hockey families who lost their homes.
+Organizers found ways to work through a weeklong power outage that melted the ice, a lack of motel space and burned-up gear for 19 hockey families who lost their homes.

 The nearby San Jose Sharks of the National Hockey League donated new skates and gear to the affected families.
 A Santa Rosa coach also owns a local pizza parlor, which donated pizza for lunch.
 Families greeted each other with hugs as their children returned to the ice for the first time since the fires started the night of Oct.
 8, killing at least 43 people and destroying more than 8,000 buildings.